Examples and Traps

 Requirements Hidden in Impacts

-Requirements come from stakeholders who have an interest or a gain upon the successful completion of a project.
-But on most projects, there is also a group of people who will not be directly impacted by the change in general or who will not use the final solution, yet the partial changes may change the way they will work.
-The trap is, these impacts may generate additional requirements that nobody has realized at the beginning, which are not easy to identify and which may cause troubles as they are often discovered later in the project.
+Requirements come from stakeholders who have an interest or a gain in the successful completion of a project.
+But on most projects, there is also a group of people who will not be directly impacted by the change in general, or who will not use the final solution, yet partial changes may alter the way they work.
+The trap is that these impacts may generate additional requirements that nobody realized at the beginning.
+These are not easy to identify and can cause trouble as they are often discovered later in the project.

 For example, a transportation company wants to enable customers to see the status of their parcels online.
-Analyst discovered that the parcel status is already being tracked, but there are about 20 of them, and most of them are internal information, so they are not suitable for being presented to the customers.
-In cooperation with the business people, the analyst managed to define just 5 "customer states" to be shown on the portal and the implementation has started.
-But a few days later, things started to complicate.
-First, a customer support manager points out that if new information is to be shown to customers, customer support also needs to see the information to be able to respond to customers' inquiries.
+An analyst discovered that the parcel status is already being tracked, but there are about 20 of them, and most are internal information, so they are not suitable for being presented to customers.
+In cooperation with the business stakeholders, the analyst managed to define just 5 "customer states" to be shown on the portal, and the implementation started.
+But a few days later, things began to complicate.
+First, a customer support manager points out that if new information is to be shown to customers, customer support also needs to see this information to be able to respond to customer inquiries.
 They need to see the status in their system, which therefore needs to be updated as well.
-Next, the business intelligence team mentions they have multiple reports showing the number of parcels in each state and they want your project team to create the same report for the new customer states.
-After several days, a product manager of a new mobile app that is currently under development would like to include the state of the parcel in the application as well, which implies exporting the state to the data warehouse.
+Next, the business intelligence team mentions they have multiple reports showing the number of parcels in each state, and they want your project team to create the same report for the new customer states.
+After several days, a product manager of a new mobile app currently under development would like to include the parcel status in the application as well, which implies exporting the status to the data warehouse.

-As you can see, what was just a simple requirement for the customer portal, evolved into a project with multiple teams changing 3 enterprise systems.
-The only reason behind the scope increase was focusing just on the requirements and forgetting the impacts.
+As you can see, what was just a simple requirement for the customer portal evolved into a project with multiple teams changing 3 enterprise systems.
+The only reason behind the scope increase was focusing solely on the requirements and forgetting the impacts.

 Other Traps